 RUBS takes into account several factors, such as unit square footage, number of bathrooms, presence of washers/dryers, and unit occupancy.
 (The more sophisticated RUBS programs even submeter irrigation to pass those water and sewer costs on to tenants!

-It’s important to understand that there is no one RUBS formula used to account for total utility usage.
+It is important to understand that no single RUBS formula exists to calculate total utility usage.
 Instead, each utility generally has its own formula.

 The gas bill may vary depending on whether the unit has a gas fireplace, gas stove, gas heat, or gas dryer.